 Hyrum is a somewhat small city located in the state of Utah.
 With a population of 7,962 people and two constituent neighborhoods, Hyrum is the 65th largest community in Utah.

-Hyrum is a blue-collar town, with 36.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Hyrum is a blue-collar town, with 35.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hyrum is a city of professionals, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Hyrum who work in office and administrative support (10.26%), sales jobs (9.59%), and teaching (8.68%).
+There are especially a lot of people living in Hyrum who work in office and administrative support (12.22%), management occupations (9.05%), and sales jobs (8.49%).

-The population of Hyrum overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Hyrum, 21.45% have at least a bachelor's degree.
+The education level of Hyrum citizens is a little higher than the average for US cities and towns: 23.95% of adults in Hyrum have at least a bachelor's degree.

-The per capita income in Hyrum in 2010 was $18,227, which is low income relative to Utah, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,908 for a family of four.
+The per capita income in Hyrum in 2010 was $17,653, which is low income relative to Utah and the nation.
+This equates to an annual income of $70,612 for a family of four.
 However, Hyrum contains both very wealthy and poor people as well.

+Hyrum is a very ethnically-diverse city.
 The people who call Hyrum home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hyrum residents report their race to be White, followed by Native American.
 Hyrum also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.38% of the city’s residents.
-Important ancestries of people in Hyrum include German, Scottish, Irish, and Swedish.
+People of Hispanic or Latino origin account for 18.58% of the city’s residents.
+Important ancestries of people in Hyrum include German, Irish, Scottish, and Swedish.

 The most common language spoken in Hyrum is English.
 Other important languages spoken here include Spanish and Portuguese.